 Are you as taken aback as I was by the cookie’s name?
 I had to perform a second take when I saw the name Amoniaczki Cookies.
 In fact, most bakers discover that baking ammonia produces a lighter, crunchier cooked product than baking powder does.

-Even if you just use baking ammonium as an emergency treatment for fainting spells, it’s worth getting a little cookie jar.
-Try the supermarket’s baking section, but I’ve found that continental shops and baking specialist stores are your best option.
+You can find baking ammonium in the supermarket’s baking section, but I’ve found that continental shops and baking specialist stores are your best option.

 In terms of texture, this cookie type is crunchy.
 Your fingers will not be able to stop picking at each cookie, and your tongue will not be able to quit eating.